ghasshee/pen/README.md

 # DEVM

 Pen has another tool which decompiles EVM-bytecode into [Guarded Command](https://en.wikipedia.org/wiki/Guarded_Command_Language)-like Language (GCLL).
-The decompiler is written in Haskell, which you might be familiar with!
+The decompiler is written in [Haskell](https://www.haskell.org/), which is purely functional programming language.

 Currently we have 3 analysis tools: DASM, ASM, and, DEVM .